lamminhthien-ntu/OneUI-3.1-Debloat-for-Battery-Optimize/README.md

+# At the Final Version: I will not debloat more, or change any code, because it will lead my phone to unconvinience situition, but I promised, I checked carefully every application in phone.
+Only mistake is missing alarm call sound picker for Incoming Calll:
+ * Use Find (CTRL+F) with keyword (soundpicker) and using command: pm install-existing <package name> to re install it again.
+ * I'm sorry for this
 # OneUI 3.1 Debloat Packages List
 # Research by me and from XDA Forum
 # Aim to Make my phone responisbile quickly every touching, and Boot up feel faster than before